Hib vaccine

 Key points about the Hib vaccine

-• Hib vaccine is also called Haemophilus influenza type B vaccine or Infanrix-hexa®, Hiberix®, Act-HIB®.
+• Hib vaccine is also called Haemophilus influenzae type B vaccine or Infanrix-hexa®, Hiberix®, Act-HIB®.

-• The Haemophilus influenza type B vaccine protects against the bacteria (bug) Haemophilus influenzae type B.
+• The Haemophilus influenzae type B vaccine protects against the bacteria (bug) Haemophilus influenzae type B.

 • Find out about the vaccine and possible side effects.